storj/docs/app/(docs)/object-mount/macos/installation/page.md

 **Note:** Contact your 🌐 [Storj Representative](https://www.storj.io/landing/get-in-touch) if you need access to the most up-to-date disk image.

 {% callout type="info" %}
+**Mac Chip Types**

-Be sure to choose the version that matches your chip architecture:
+Be sure to choose the installer version that matches your chip architecture:
 - **x86** for Intel processors
 - **arm64** for Apple Silicon/chips (M1-M5).